gimlet-io/gimlet-documentation/src/pages/docs/deploy-your-first-app-to-kubernetes.md

 The `Gimlet` [Context](https://circleci.com/docs/contexts) holds two environment variables in this example: `GIMLET_SERVER` and `GIMLET_TOKEN`.

-### Gimlet API credentials
+### Obtain Gimlet API credentials

-For the shipper to ship artifact information (remember it is container and CI metadata) it needs access to the Gimlet API.
+For the CI deploy steps to work it needs access to the Gimlet API.
 You need to set two secrets `GIMLET_SERVER` and `GIMLET_TOKEN`.

 - Set `GIMLET_SERVER` to https://gimletd.<<yourcompany.com>>
 - Set `GIMLET_TOKEN` to a Gimlet API key